ju-pat/Birds-GraphWGAN-GP/README.md

 - **Segm des traj_dist.ipynb**: for segmenting GPS data into single trajectories.

-- **Data_completion.ipynb**: (to be added) for completing the trajectories iwith missing values and ensuring a constant segmentation time.
+- **Data completion.ipynb**: for completing the trajectories iwith missing values and ensuring a constant segmentation time.

 - **Reshape_data.ipynb**: for reshaping the trajectories into the desired number of steps